Skip to content

 - Episode 8: Can You Ever Escape Your Personal and Scientific Bubbles – Stories in Science Podcast, February 15, 2018 (short recording with related post).

-- On Being a Science Mama* – ScienceMamas Podcast (recorded January 30, 2018, to be released at a later date).
+- On Being a Science Mama – ScienceMamas Podcast (recorded January 30, 2018, to be released later) [Title noted for topic].

 - Episode 42: The (Post)doc Is In – Scope Podcast, January 10, 2018 (recorded April 3, 2017).